 You have roughly 30km to drive along the Glow Worm Tunnel Road which is unsealed.
 The road at time of writing is in pretty good condition.

-There are a few potholes, rocks and ruts to watch out for, but nothing that requires a 4WD.
+There are a few potholes and ruts to watch out for, but nothing that requires a 4WD.

 Having said that, it is a dirt road so if there has been a lot of rain the conditions could change.
 If you’re worried it might be worth ringing the Lithgow Visitor Information Centre to see if they can give you an up to date road condition report.

-There is a small ‘car park’ just off the Glow Worm Tunnel Road, with room for a few cars - but as this canyon is not widely known, it shouldn’t be a problem.
+There is a small ‘car park’ just off the Glow Worm Tunnel Road, with room for a few cars to park on either side of the road in the dedicated laybys.

-Put the Pagoda Track into Google Maps and then look out for a small turning on the left side of the road.
+The trail begins from the layby on the left side of the road.
 You can find the location by clicking here.

 Facilities at the canyon

 There are no facilities whatsoever here.
-Please carry out all rubbish.
+Please carry out all rubbish with you.
 The nearest toilet is at the Glow Worm Tunnel car park, which is very close by.

 This post may contain affiliate links, meaning at no additional cost to you, that we will earn a small commission if you click through and decide to make a purchase.
 This helps towards the costs of running our website.
 Thanks for your support.